-The Biomedical Translation Bridge program, delivered by MTPConnect is a $22.3 million Medical Research Future Fund initiative, that provides up to $1 million in matched funding to nurture the translation of new therapies, technologies and medical devices through to the proof of concept stage.
+The Biomedical Translation Bridge program, delivered by MTPConnect is a $22.3 million Medical Research Future Fund initiative, that provided up to $1 million in matched funding to nurture the translation of new therapies, technologies and medical devices through to the proof of concept stage.

-The BTB program aims to:
+The BTB program aimed to:

 - De-risk and develop ventures so that they can attract further funding opportunities